Arts Access South Carolina

 Columbia, SC 29201

-About
+About Us

-ARTS ACCESS SC (formerly VSA South Carolina) is a nonprofit organization that provides children, youth and adults with disabilities quality arts experiences.
+ARTS ACCESS SC (formerly VSA South Carolina) is a nonprofit organization that provides children, youth, and adults with disabilities quality arts experiences.

 ARTS ACCESS SC works to promote quality and accessible art experiences for people with all types of disabilities throughout the state of South Carolina.
 The organization works with South Carolina artists, educators, arts administrators, health/human and social service professionals to establish inclusive spaces, programs and communities dedicated to the arts and people with disabilities.